 15Apple cider vinegar can improve varicose veins.
 A 2016 study showed that when apple cider vinegar was applied to varicose veins twice a day with feet elevated for 30 minutes thereafter, symptoms improved (22).

 16Apple cider vinegar can soothe poison ivy rashes.
-Dr. Robert Sommer, MD, dermatologist in main recommends applying a diluted vinegar compress to poison ivy and poison oak rashes.
-If you are trying to eliminate poison ivy growing in your yard, Farmer’s Almanac recommends a spray solution of salt, vinegar and dish soap to kill the plants.
+Dr. Robert Sommer, MD, a dermatologist in Maine recommends applying a diluted vinegar compress to poison ivy and poison oak rashes.
+If you are trying to eliminate poison ivy growing in your yard, a spray solution of salt, vinegar, and dish soap to kill the plants.

 1Apple cider vinegar can cause IBS like systems.
 A study published in the International Journal of Obesity showed that the delayed stomach emptying and enhanced satiety benefits of apple cider vinegar may also cause nausea (23).